World Lymphoma Awareness Day

 World Lymphoma Awareness Day (WLAD) is held on September 15 every year and is a day dedicated to raising awareness of lymphoma, an increasingly common form of cancer.
-It is a global initiative hosted by the Lymphoma Coalition (LC), a non-profit network organisation of 83 lymphoma patient groups from 52 countries around the world.
+It is a global initiative hosted by the Lymphoma Coalition (LC), a non-profit network organization of 83 lymphoma patient groups from 52 countries around the world.
 WLAD was initiated in 2004 to raise public awareness of both Hodgkin and non-Hodgkin lymphoma in terms of symptom recognition, early diagnosis and treatment.

 Lymphoma is increasing in incidence and is a potentially life-threatening disease.
 One million people worldwide live with lymphoma and nearly 1,000 people are diagnosed with the disease every day, but there continues to be very little awareness of the signs and symptoms of lymphoma.

 2008 Global Patient Survey shows that: